Yeha-Noha: Chart performance

 The song was certified gold disc in France, after spending 19 weeks on the French Singles Chart, from 8 July 1995.
 It went to number 26, then jumped to number three and reached number one three weeks later.
 It topped the chart for six consecutive weeks, then did not stop to drop on the chart.
 The single charted for 16 weeks on the Ultratop 50, in the Wallonia region of Belgium.
 It debuted at number 20 on 5 August, reached the top ten in its third week, peaked at number three in its sixth week, then dropped on the chart.
 It was ranked 23rd on Wallonia's year-end.
 The song charted twice in United Kingdom in 1995: first for one week, at number 74, on 15 April, then for two weeks from in November, peaking at number 37.
-"Yeha-Noha" remained for 11 weeks on the US Billboard Hot Dance Club Play chart, reaching number 13.
+"Yeha-Noha" remained for 11 weeks on the US Billboard Dance Club Play chart, reaching number 13.